Primitives

 anObj[symB] // => 2

-Symbol properties are ignored by JSON.stringify().
+Symbol properties are ignored by JSON.stringify()

 null

-null is used to denote that the referenced value exists but the value is used to express emptiness. null is often used as value to keys where an object value can be expected in the future.
+is used to denote that the referenced value exists but the value is used to express emptiness. null

 foo // Uncaught ReferenceError: foo is not defined